brentlintner/linus/README.md

 # Coding Partner

-A CLI based tool that simulates a coding partner by providing "helpful" suggestions and comments.
+CLI tool that uses the Gemini API to provide you with a full-featured AI coding partner.

+It can help you write code, debug, and even refactor your code.

 ## Dependencies